 Biography of Ingo Maurer

-"The quality of light is more important to me than the form and so I concentrated on that," says Ingo Maurer , commenting on his work as one of the most important lighting designers of the 20th century.Designer of the 20th century.
-His lighting designs are preceded by the iconic luminaire "Bulb", which was created in 1966 by a twist of fate and which has accompanied Ingo Maurer throughout its life: "The light bulb has always been my leitmotif, right from the start."
-Maurer's designs are diverse and are sometimes created in symbiotic cooperation with other designers, such as in 2012 with Moritz Waldemeyer for the LED luminaire with the telling name "My New Flame".
+„The quality of the light is more important to me than the form, and that’s what I’ve focused on,“ says Ingo Maurer about his work as one of the most important light artists.Designer of the 20th century.
+His lighting designs were preceded by the iconic lamp „Bulb“, which came about in 1966 through a twist of fate and has accompanied Ingo Maurer throughout his life: „The light bulb has always been my guiding principle, from the very beginning.“ Maurer’s designs are diverse and sometimes arise in symbiotic cooperation with other designers, such as in 2012 with Moritz Waldemeyer for the LED lamp with the telling name „My New Flame“.

-Ingo Maurer was born on May 12, 1932, the son of a fisherman and inventor on the German island of Reichenau on Lake Constance.
-Together with four siblings, he grew up here, free and close to nature, before Mauerer trained as a typographer in nearby Constance.
-From 1954 to 1958, Mauerer studied graphic design in Munich.
-Two years later, he took the opportunity to gain professional experience as a graphic designer in the United States - in New York and San Francisco - until 1963.
-Back in Germany, Maurer founded "Design M" in 1966, a company for industrial design, under which his own lighting designs were developed, manufactured and marketed until they were ready for production.
-"Bulb", an oversized light bulb, was one of his first designs in 1966 and was immediately included in the permanent design collection of Museum of Modern Art (MoMA) in New York in 1969.
+Ingo Maurer was born on May 12, 1932, on the German island of Reichenau in Lake Constance, the son of a fisherman and inventor.
+He grew up there with his four siblings, enjoying a free and nature-oriented environment, before training as a typographer in nearby Konstanz.
+From 1954 to 1958, Maurer studied graphic design in Munich.
+Two years later, he seized the opportunity to gain professional experience as a graphic designer in the United States – in New York and San Francisco – until 1963.
+Returning to Germany in 1966, Maurer founded "Design M," an industrial design company under which his own lighting designs were developed, manufactured, and distributed.
+"Bulb," an oversized light bulb, was one of his first designs in 1966 and was immediately added to the permanent design collection of the Museum of Modern Art ( ) in 1969.MoMA) is recorded in New York.

 Love at first sight

-Tears of the fisherman
+Tears of the Fisherman

 Groundbreaking lighting system